SpeedyWeather/SpeedyWeather.jl/docs/src/tracers.md

 delete!(model, Tracer(:ch4))
 ```

-Tracers are just defined through their `key`, e.g. `:co2` so while you can do
+Tracers are just defined through their `key`, e.g. `:co2`, so while you can do
 `tracer1 = Tracer(:co2)` and `tracer2 = Tracer(:co2)`, they will be considered
-the same tracer -- and no two tracers with the same key can exist.
+the same tracer -- and no two tracers with the same key can exist inside `model`
+(and `simulation`).

 You can also add a tracer to a `simulation`, i.e. after the model is initialized.